Monkeyboyandpandamix/Mouse2-public-Open-source/replit.md

 ## Overview

-M.O.U.S.E (Mission Optimized Unmanned System Environment) is a comprehensive ground control station application for autonomous drone control.
+M.O.U.S.E (Multi-purpose Operational Unmanned Aerial System for Emergency Response & Environmental Monitoring) is a comprehensive ground control station application for autonomous drone control.
 The system is designed to run on Raspberry Pi for onboard control and desktop/laptop for the primary ground control interface.
 It provides real-time telemetry, mission planning, object tracking, and two-way communication capabilities for drone operations, including GPS-denied environment support.

 ## User Preferences